KamalamSivakumar/KamalamSivakumar.github.io/_posts/2024-08-06-basics-pp-cpu-gpu.md

 ## parallel and distributed learning (part 1)

-Covers basics of parallel computing and cpu vs gpu.
+Covers basics of parallel computing, processing and cpu vs gpu.

 **Serial computing**
 Instructions/flows are executed sequentially after one another, only one instruction executed at any moment in time.